Why newborns shouldn't be prescribed reflux medications - PPI's or H2 Blockers

 Why the drugs seem to settle some babies

-When a newborn is weaned off a PPI acid levels spike beyond natural levels which causes heightened unsettledness and in some cases extreme discomfort.
-If parents reduce the amount without knowing this and without professional help, they understandably think that the drug is working to their baby’s benefit and unfortunately, may place baby back on the PPI.
+When a newborn is weaned off a PPI or H2 Blocker acid levels spike beyond natural levels which causes heightened unsettledness and in some cases extreme discomfort.
+If parents reduce the amount without knowing this and without professional help, they understandably think that the drug is working to their baby’s benefit and unfortunately, may place baby back on the reflux medication.

 However, to heal the newborns digestive system and return full acidic health, it is necessary to nurture the baby through the spike before results are witnessed.
 I offer natural remedies to help newborns and parents through this.

 Most babies do not have Gastroesophageal Reflux Disease (GERD) - this is actually quite rare and thorough investigation should be undertaken to determine diagnosis.
 One of the common signs of GERD is low, to no weight gain – your baby will be failing to thrive while they reflux a lot.
 Spitting up, Gastroesophageal Reflux (GER) is normal for babies and it doesn’t mean they have a problem that needs medication even if this is happening a lot.

 Instead, rebalancing the amount of food they are having to be in accordance with their digestive system can help tremendously, as can checking for a tongue tie and/or, releasing an overload of trapped air - these are the actual causes of GER and the causes I remedy.
 If your baby has been, or is on PPI's, may I suggest you get their levels of vitamins and iron checked by your doctor.